goran712/shopify-upsell-product-script/README.md

 ### Extra Functionality:

 - **Updating the Cart:**
-   - The script updates the cart contents dynamically via AJAX when a product is added to the cart.
+   - The script updates the cart contents dynamically on button click.

 - **Cart Notification:**
    - It displays a notification when an item is added, showing the product image and name.